-What God Has Joined Together vs a Human-Driven Union
+What God Has Joined Together vs A Human-Driven Union

 In today's world, it can be easy to approach marriage with a mindset of romance and personal desires.
 We see it in the movies, we read it in romance novels and we get swept away by the facade of love.